armin-reichert/mazes/README.md

 ## Maze generation algorithms in Java 8

-I got interested in maze generation by this [weblog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) where the author presents some maze generating algorithms together with an implementation in the Ruby language.
+I got interested in maze generation algorithms by reading this [weblog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) where the author presents the most commonly known algorithms together with a Ruby implementation.

 Originally, I just wanted to reimplement some of these algorithms in Java and reformulate them such that the underlying graph algorithms would become more clearly visible.